IanABarry/IanABarry.github.io/pages/cv.md

 <b>Independent Research</b>
 <br><i>Aug.
 2022 — Present</I>

-<br>Design and implement a project investigating a novel method of extracting mammalian physiological data through noncontact thermal videography.
-Collect data from semi-free-ranging pigs at a rescue in central Texas and clean, organize, and present data using MatLab and R.
+<p>Design and implement a project investigating a novel method of extracting mammalian physiological data through noncontact thermal videography.
+Collect data from semi-free-ranging pigs at a rescue in central Texas and clean, organize, and present data using MatLab and R.</p>

 <br><b>Primate Ethology and Endocrinology Lab</b>
 <br><i>May 2022 — Present</i>

-<br>Use prior wet and dry lab experience to shape the analytical priorities of a new lab at UT Austin.
+<p>Use prior wet and dry lab experience to shape the analytical priorities of a new lab at UT Austin.
 Help faculty advisors, undergraduate researchers, and graduate students with assorted research and training tasks.
-Provide assessments of cutting-edge technology for the lab’s consideration.
+Provide assessments of cutting-edge technology for the lab’s consideration.</p>

 <br><b>Nonhuman Primate Locomotion Lab</b>
 <br><i>Mar.
 2022 — Present</i>